zalun/myally-help/README.md

 Language
 - name

-Therapist
+Profile
   - first name
   - last name

+Coordinator
+  - link to Profile
+  - link to Country

+Invitation
+  - link to Coordinator
+  - code
+  - country

+Therapist
+  - link to Profile (one to one)
-  - cause (one to many)
+  - link to Cause (one to many)
-  - country (one to many)
+  - link to Country (one to many)
   - specialisation
   - languages
-  - short bio
   - on-line (bool)
   - busy (bool)
   - contacts: